 Nationality: Canadian students

-Number of Scholarships: Number of scholarships not given.
+Number of Awards: Number of Awards not given.

 Eligible Countries: Canadian students are eligible to apply.

 Entrance Requirements: To be eligible for a scholarship, students must have:

 - A minimum B+ or equivalent average in overall GPA.

 - Completed significant course work and/or research using Esri technology.

 English Language Requirements: Applicants must meet the universities’ language requirements.

 - A perpetual license of Esri’s ArcGIS software, for education and research use: